 - Cash flow: Owning rental properties is not all about the value of the home increasing.
 In fact, I pay more attention to the cash flow my properties make me, not appreciation.
-My rental properties make me about $500 a month, which is $6,000 a year.
+My first rental properties made me about $400 a month.
 That is not a ton of money, but when you buy multiple properties that money begins to add up.
-I own 16 rentals at the moment and I am looking to own at least 100.

 - Equity pay down: When you use leverage to buy rental properties you are paying down the balance of the loan every month.
 Depending on the type of loan you get, you could pay off the house in 30 years, 15 years or sooner if you want to pay off the loan early.